Skyocean Market Analysis

 Why Skyocean Succeeds

-- Trading margin revenue - Clear, sustainable business model
+- Trading margin revenue — clear, sustainable business model with recurring per-cycle margin (Sudan ~3.5–4.5% per cycle, Ghana ~2.5%)

 Target Markets

-- Africa - Sudan (pilot), Ghana, Nigeria, Kenya, Egypt
+- Near-term expansion candidates: Nigeria, Kenya, Egypt

 Commodity Scope

-| Category | Examples |
+| Category | Sudan corridor (MOU-approved) | Ghana corridor (broader) |

-| Industrial Equipment | Agricultural machinery, construction equipment |
+| Industrial Equipment | Agricultural machinery, road construction equipment | Agricultural machinery, processing equipment |

 Risk Factors